tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 ### Setup credentials

-Before running anything using GitHub action, you need a credential for the service to authenticate access to your data warehouse.
+Before running anything using GitHub Actions, you need a credential for the service to authenticate access to your data warehouse.
 It is highly recommended that you create a dedicated credential for this instead of using your own account.
 That way, if you lose access to your account for some reason, the service will still run.

 Be sure to grant the necessary permissions to your account too.
 In our example above, we use BigQuery, which means creating a `github-action` service account, granting it read access to data sources and writing access to data destinations.